Digitaler-Impfnachweis/covpass-android/README.md

 // The fragment has to implement the events interface. class MyFragment : BaseFragment(), MyEvents {
     // buildState internally creates an Android ViewModel to hold the MyViewModel instance.
-    // MyViewModel's eventNotifier and isLoading are automatically processed in a
+    // MyViewModel's eventNotifier and loading are automatically processed in a
     // lifecycle-aware way during the >= STARTED state.
     // The events are triggered as method calls on this fragment - e.g. onError(throwable).
-    // Whenever isLoading changes, this triggers setLoading(isLoading: Boolean). val viewModel by buildState { MyViewModel(scope) }  // here, scope is an alias for viewModelScope
+    // Whenever `loading` changes, this triggers setLoading(isLoading: Boolean). val viewModel by buildState { MyViewModel(scope) }  // here, scope is an alias for viewModelScope

     override fun onViewCreated(view: View, savedInstanceState: Bundle?) {